rclone/rclone/docs/content/protondrive.md

 #### --protondrive-password

-The password of your proton drive account.
+The password of your proton account.

 **NB** Input to this must be obscured - see [rclone obscure](/commands/rclone_obscure/).